-Toyota's revenues from its automotive operations were \$25,062.1 billion in fiscal 2015, \$23,781.4 billion in fiscal 2014 and \$20,419.1 billion in fiscal 2013.
+Toyota's revenues from its automotive operations were ¥25,977.4 billion in fiscal 2016, ¥25,062.1 billion in fiscal 2015 and ¥23,781.4 billion in fiscal 2014.

-Toyota produces and sells passenger cars, minivans and commercial vehicles such as trucks.
+Toyota produces and sells passenger vehicles, minivans and commercial vehicles such as trucks.
 Toyota Motor Corporation's subsidiary, Daihatsu Motor Co., Ltd. ("Daihatsu"), produces and sells mini-vehicles and compact cars.
 Hino Motors, Ltd. ("Hino"), also a subsidiary of Toyota Motor Corporation, produces and sells commercial vehicles such as trucks and buses.
 Toyota also manufactures automotive parts, components and accessories for its own use and for sale to others.